bernhardAxonIvy/doc/source/engine-guide/deployment/maven-plugin/index.rst

-The next example deploys the current project to the application **portal** to an
-|ivy-engine| which is accessible at http://localhost:8080.
-You
-need to configure the credentials of an administrator user in the maven :file:`settings.xml` file.
+The next example deploys the current project to the application **portal** to an Axon Ivy Engine which is accessible at http://localhost:8080.
+You need to configure the credentials of an administrator user in the maven :file:`settings.xml` file.
 Your custom defined :file:`serverId` must match with :code:`deployServerId`.